divyakoli1401/Fruits-emoji-interpreter/README.md

 # Fruits-emoji-interpreter

 ## Know Your Fruits is an app created using ReactJs.
-It is fruit emojis interpreter.
+It is fruit emoji interpreter.